General Assembly

 The General Assembly morning program will be offered in person and virtually.
 Afternoon breakout sessions will only be offered in person (will not be recorded) and virtually (will not be recorded).
 The resource fair will be in person and virtual.

-No shuttles will be offered from other campuses to the Highland Campus (HLC).
+No shuttles will be offered from other campuses to the Highland Campus (HLC), but we do encourage you to take advantage of your ACC-provided Green Pass to use public transportation.

-Yes, there will be a resource fair available virtually and in person at the Highland Campus (HLC).
+Yes, there will be a resource fair available virtually and in person at Highland Campus, Building 1000, ground floor.

 General Assembly Archive